jgraph/www.diagrams.net-source/doc/faq/gsuite-deletion-policy.md

 ---
-title: Diagrams.net for G Suite Deletion Policy
+title: Diagrams.net for G Suite deletion policy
 layout: page
 faq: true
-categories: [GSuite, Policy]
+categories: [GSuite, Policy,Google]
 ---

 The diagrams.net application for G Suite stores all information in Google Drive.
 No data is deleted or altered if the application is removed.